alfredomartinezjr/wosostats/resources/definitions.md

 If a defender loses an aerial duel, the possessing player who won that aerial duel must have that "aerial.won" action logged in the "poss.action" column.

 When both players challenge for the ball and neither wins the ball (i.e., they both mistime their jumps) but can reasonably be said to have had a chance to win the ball, then they both get credited with an "aerial.lost."

+**Ground 50/50 balls won** - `ground.50.50.won`, `gw`

+Ground 50/50 balls are the ground equivalent of aerial duels - when two players challenge for a 50/50 ball on the ground.
+A player outright winning possession of 50/50 ball is deemed to have won the ground 50/50 ball.
+If there's no one who outright wins possession (such as if the ball just keeps getting knocked away or knocked out of bounds), the first player to make contact with the ball is deemed to have won the ground 50/50 duel, regardless of where the ball ends up or who recovers it.

+In the "def.action" column, the player logged should be the player on the defending team - that is, the team that didn't have possession of the ball in the previous event.
+If she wins the ground 50/50 ball based on the criteria above, she gets a "ground.50.50.won."

+**Ground 50/50 balls lost** - `ground.50.50.lost`, `gl`

+Ground 50/50 balls are the ground equivalent of aerial duels - when two players challenge for a 50/50 ball on the ground.
+A player is deemed to have lost a ground 50/50 ball if the other player either won outright possession of the ball or - if there was no one who got outright possession of the ball - if the other player got to the ball first, regardless of where the ball ends up or who recovers it.

+In the "def.action" column, the player logged should be the player on the defending team - that is, the team that didn't have possession of the ball in the previous event.
+If she lost the ground 50/50 ball based on the criteria above, she gets a "ground.50.50.lost."

+When both players challenge for the 50/50 ball and neither "wins" the ball (such as if the ball happens to just roll through both their legs), but they can reasonably be said to have had a chance to win the ball, then they both get credited with an "ground.50.50.lost."

+**Ball touch** - `ball.touch`, `bt`

+A catch-all definition for unintentional touches of the ball and other touches of the ball that aren't easily covered by existing actions.
+Examples are when the ball hits the player without a reasonable amount of time to act on it, or when a ball hits an unsuspecting player such as in the back off of an aerial duel.
+Should not be mistaken with a `lost.touch` which is meant for bad touches of a ball over which a player had possession or should have won possession, or with a `block` where a defending player intentionally gets in the way of the ball.

+Can also be used to account for special instances such as when a player intentionally taps or launches the ball out of play or towards the opposing team due to an injury, as those shouldn't be considered passes.

 **Shots on goal stopped by a goalkeeper** - `gk.s.o.g.stop`